... ...

 While a project is a group of tasks that satisfy a specific goal, a program is a collection of related projects that meet a strategic business goal.
 A survey of 220 project managers conducted by RGPM found that only 15 percent managed one project at a time.
 However, managing multiple projects is different than managing a program unless a strategic initiative connects the projects.

 Managing a project involves leading teams, meeting deadlines, working with outside vendors, and satisfying compliance requirements for one project.
-The job of a program manager is much more complex since it involves the coordination of these functions for several projects.
+Program management is much more complex since it involves the coordination of these functions for several projects.
 Having a program manager does not replace the need for individual project managers.

 Program managers are driven by program-level priorities that include: